The Molenbeekois and their Going Beyond a Stigma

 It seems useful first to briefly introduce a Brussels municipality such as Molenbeek.
 What one calls the Brussels Region is a cluster of 19 municipalities, of which Molenbeek is only one, and Lower Molenbeek is only one part of the municipality.
 There is also a more wealthy middle-class Upper Molenbeek.
 What one means in the media by branded Molenbeek is Lower Molenbeek: four peripheral popular districts, that already at the beginning of the 19th century were workers’ districts, at the northern side of the canal that crosses the Brussels region.

-Since the terrorist attacks in Paris (2015) and Brussels (2016) hundreds of journalists have come to Molenbeek.
-Most of them were surprised.
-They expected a slum district, but Molenbeek is not.
-And even if Lower Molenbeek is visibly much more marginal than Upper Molenbeek, it is not a bidonville.
-The problems are not lacking, sure.
-The four districts in Lower Molenbeek are what may be called a ‘gate city’, meaning that it is place for newly arrived migrants.
-Many low skilled and poor new migrants look for an apartment in Lower Molenbeek, which has become a place that is abandoned after some time by the more successful migrants.
-The risk here is that a culture of ‘absence of success’ and even of ‘failure’ becomes installed.
-In too many families, no one has found work in the regular labour market.
 The unemployment rate is much too high, including among youth.
 And Molenbeek has a very young population, with half of all residents under 29.
 Too many families live on superficies that according to Belgian norms are much too small: half of the apartments are less than 55m².
 Molenbeek is also situated on a drugs line between the central Rif in Morocco and the Netherlands.
 There is much drug dealing as a strategy to earn money.
 So Molenbeek may become a place for a lot of young delinquents and for deviant sub-cultures, supported also by the internet.
 And there is a tendency toward North African/Islamic monoculture in the public space.

 How to explain that militant jihadism could develop so well in Lower Molenbeek?
 There is, first of all, the proximity to France: one hour by train to Paris.
 It is also the most Maghrebin environment in Brussels, with a lot of new arrivals and departures, so not so much social control after all, except within established networks.
 The Brussels region itself, and Molenbeek as part of it, is institutionally very fragmented, with many different political authorities that all feel competent for only one, but always different, small part or aspect of the social reality.
-It means that there are some blind spots, or call it black holes, where informal subcultures can develop, for instance also jihadi-salafi subcultures in the pleats and shadows of ‘normal cohesive social life.’
-So, some militant former jihadi GIA-militants who fought in Afghanistan could hide there and recruit for jihadism among youngsters for jihad’s sake.
-As a result, Lower Molenbeek and its youth have been branded as radical and dangerous.

 Interesting is what one of these youngsters, now a young adult, who is one of the co-founders of a project that I will present, says about himself and the youngsters who adhere to his project (named MolenGeek).

 “In Molenbeek the youngsters (of his project, jl) have to work twice as hard.
 It is difficult for everyone to find a job, but for them it will be much more difficult still.
 They didn’t study, have no experience, cannot be supported by a network.
 And, last but not least, they are from Molenbeek. (…) They are youngsters without a job, who encounter discrimination, and who, in many places, are not welcome.
 They are humiliated as good-for-nothing by their own family.
 The police controls them constantly.
-There is an accumulation of problems.”
-(Ibrahim Ouassari, co-founder of the project ‘MolenGeek’, in newspaper De Tijd, 30.12.2017:14-15).
+There is an accumulation of problems.”1Ibrahim Ouassari, co-founder of the project ‘MolenGeek’, in newspaper De Tijd, 30.12.2017:14-15

 Among many youngsters living in Lower Molenbeek, there is a strong conviction that being resident in Molenbeek is a very negative factor when applying for a job.
 I think it is true.
 They are conscious that when they went to school in Molenbeek, this really is not the best preparation for later studies.
 If their name sounds Islamic and/or Moroccan, again it is something that puts them in an unfavourable starting position.
 That is what they feel, and again, I can understand it.
 In too many cases, there is some truth in it.